 The clock must be set to the time of day before the ovens will work.
 See the following section on 'The Clock' for instructions on setting the time of day.

 References to 'left-hand' and 'right-hand' ovens apply as viewed from the front of the appliance.

-Classic Deluxe: The left-hand oven is a programmable multifunction oven (Fig. 2.33)

-The right-hand oven is a fan oven (Fig. 2.35).
+The left-hand oven is a conventional oven, while the right-hand oven is a fan oven.